 Here are a few reminders:

 - Trust Reputable Sources – When it comes to the Coronavirus, the CDC & the World Health Organization are where you will find some good news about the COVID-19 outbreak.
 This concept of trusting reputable sources goes beyond Coronavirus.
 Take the stock market for example: there were trusted resources that you may have looked towards for stock market concerns like your brokerage.
 Keep looking to those rather than clicking on a small site that may have “secret” information on how to position yourself.

-- Be skeptical of calls that invoke panic – Even from so-called reputable sources, that give you unexpected information that drives up your anxiety – more likely than not, it’s a scam.
-For example, if you are unsure and the call is from your bank/ medical facility, and you are not expecting it, hang up and call back on a recognized number.
+- Be skeptical of calls that invoke panic – So-called reputable sources that give you unexpected information are more than likely a scam.
+For example, if you are unsure and the call is from your bank/ medical facility and you are not expecting it, hang up and call back on a recognized number.
 Often if it was important/a real call, you will get a hold of the correct person when calling your bank.

-- Damage Control – Not sure if you have fallen victim of a phishing attack?
+- Damage Control – Not sure if you have fallen victim to a phishing attack?
 Immediately call your trusted technology support provider.
-They will be able to help you get back on track if your computer or server got locked up, and should also be able to provide you with some ideas of how to safeguard yourself if you gave away a password in the attack.
+They will be able to help you get back on track if your computer or server got locked up and should also be able to provide you with some ideas of how to safeguard yourself if you gave away a password in the attack.

-Stay vigilant, as malicious actors continue trying exploit business in today’s changing environment.
-With so much uncertainty during these times, if something seems off or unfamiliar reach out and we would be happy help navigate today’s cyber landscape.
-If we can be of any assistance to you or your firm please call us directly at (925) 277-0690 or email us at firstname.lastname@example.org.
+Stay vigilant as malicious actors continue trying to exploit business in today’s changing environment.
+With so much uncertainty during these times, if something seems off or unfamiliar, reach out and we would be happy to help navigate today’s cyber landscape.
+If we can be of any assistance to you or your firm, please call us directly at (925) 277-0690 or email us at [email protected].